junxit/us-congress-bills-110/metadata.md

 - 2008-04-23 — Introduced in House
 - 2008-04-23 — Referred to the House Committee on Energy and Commerce.
 - 2008-04-23 — Referred to the Subcommittee on Health.
+- 2008-05-13 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Simpson objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-05-13 — Considered under suspension of the rules. (consideration: CR H3710-3712)
+- 2008-05-13 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1134.
+- 2008-05-13 — Mrs. Napolitano moved to suspend the rules and agree to the resolution.
+- 2008-05-14 — Considered as unfinished business. (consideration: CR H3799-3800)
+- 2008-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-14 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 312). (text: CR 5/13/2008 H3710)
+- 2008-05-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 421 - 0 (Roll no. 312).(text: CR 5/13/2008 H3710)